 RedBox’s Return Time – How long is the Rental Period?

-According to Red box, your rental period lasts from the day you bought it until the next day at 9:00 pm.
+According to Red box, your rental maximum rental period lasts from the day you bought it until the next day at 9:00 pm.

-So if you rented a movie on Sunday at 11:30 pm, you would have to return it by Monday at 9:00 pm to avoid paying for another rental period plus tax.
+So if you rented a movie on Sunday at 11:30 pm, you would have to return it by Monday at 9:00 pm to avoid paying for another rental period plus any applicable tax.